acyang97/Ippt-Tracker/README.md

 - How to authenticate using JWT tokens, on both the frontend and backend
 - NestJS is nicer than Express since it give nicer structure
 - Plan properly first before deciding if I really need to use Redux for something.
 Not everything needs to use the Redux store.

+## How to view

+- clone the repo
+- go to the server folder and run `npm install`
+- go to the client folder and run `npm install`
+- in the server dir, run `npm run start`
+- in the client dir, run `npm start`